 If the Participant is not satisfied with the outcome of this procedure, they should be advised of their right to contact the training ombudsman in their state.

 If at any point throughout the appeal it is anticipated that the process will take longer than 60 days the person appellant will be advised of the delay and the reason for the delay.

 - All Employees/Contractors and prospective Students are provided with a copy of the Complaints and Appeals Procedure in the Staff and Participant’s Handbook.

 - All appeals against assessment must be lodged within five (5) working days of receipt of the outcome.

 - All complaints and appeals are to be handled professionally and confidentially in order to achieve a satisfactory resolution.

 - All parties are to have a clear understanding of the steps involved in the procedures.

 - Each Participant will be provided with the opportunity to present his or her case at each stage of the process.

 - All complaints and appeals will be managed fairly and equitably and as efficiently as possible.

 - All discussions relating to formal complaints and appeals are to be recorded in writing and the Appellant/Complainant provided with a written statement of the outcomes, including reasons for the decision.

-- Australian College of Weight Management will provide Trainers and/or Students with details of external authorities that they may approach with respect to their complaint if required.
+- Australian College of Weight Management & Allied Health will provide Trainers and/or Students with details of external authorities that they may approach with respect to their complaint if required.

 - This policy provides an avenue for most complaints and appeals to be addressed.
 However, in some cases, alternative measures may need to be explored.